sfriederichs/sfriederichs.github.io/guides/WinAVR.md

 Keep in mind that multiple write and reads can be chained in one avrdude command line via multiple -U switches being passed to avrdude.
 This often mitigates this issue.

+## Potential Issues with the Dragon ##

+The Dragon can be a rather finicky piece of hardware.
+It has frustrated me several times.
+Below are some of the issues I've had with it and how they were fixed.
+If you're having difficulty getting avrdude to connect with the Dragon, check here.

+### Power ###

+The Dragon uses lots of power.
+A non-powered USB hub won't do the trick to connect it to your computer.
+You need to connect it directly or use a powered hub.

+It doesn't help that the Dragon can be, apparently, *half* powered - there are lights on, but not enough.
+One good check is: if you only see the yellow LED on, it's insufficiently powered.

+### Just Plain Broken ###

+Sadly, the Dragon could just be broken.
+It's not the most robust piece of electronic hardware I've worked with.
+I hear lots of stories online about ESD damage - to the point that people had to put the thing in an enclosure to keep it safe.
+It's certainly best to be hands-off with the Dragon as much as possible.

+If you think your Dragon is broken, take a look at it.
+Are lights on?
+Normal operation is one green and one red light.
+And it should show up in Device Manager somewhere if it's operational.

+If you can't verify any of the above, it might just be broken.

+### Firmware ###

+It's possible you need a firmware update.
+I needed one when I started using it, but sadly I do not know that process as I was using AVR Studio at the time - it automatically updated the firmware for me.

+### Drivers ###

+The Dragon (and AVRISP mkII) use something called the Jungo WinDriver.
+So do other devices in the market - not just AVR products, anything can.
+It's possible that if you have another device using this same driver, you'll have to do some juggling to get both of them to work at the same time.
+Try reinstalling the software for the device that doesn't work (whichever it is) and then